 Retinopathy of prematurity (ROP)

-Other potential complications of ROP later in life include:
+Other potential complications of ROP include:

 Other cases of blindness in premature babies are separate from ROP.
 Some babies are born without certain parts of the eye, such as the eyeball or iris, resulting in vision loss.
 These conditions are very rare and not necessarily more common in premature babies.

 Ear problems can also occur in premature babies.
 Some babies might have both hearing and vision impairment.
 Others may have hearing issues without vision problems.
 Physical abnormalities of the ears can also affect premature babies.

 Congenital hearing loss

 Hearing loss in babies is most often the result of a genetic defect.
-However, the risk for hearing impairment is greater in premature babies.
-This is especially the case if the mother has an infection during pregnancy.
+However, the risk of hearing impairment is greater in premature babies.
+This is especially true if the mother had an infection during pregnancy, such as:

 Physical abnormalities of the ears aren’t as common as hearing loss in premature babies, but they can occur.
 These may arise from an underlying health issue.
-Rarely, medication exposure during pregnancy can cause physical abnormalities of the ears in premature babies.
+Rarely, exposure to medication during pregnancy can result in physical abnormalities of the ears in premature babies.